Glue42/templates/readme.md

 ## Glue42 Workspaces in React

 A template for a Glue42 Workspace App.
 For more details, see the template [README](./workspaces-react/README.md) file.

+## Glue42 Groups in React

+A template for a Glue42 Web Group App.
+For more details, see the template [README](./groups-react/README.md) file.